rochars/wavefile/README.md

 - **Use it out of the box with TypeScript**
 - **Handle files up to 2GB**
 - **Use it as a command line tool**
+- **Less than 10kb minified + compressed, less than 34kb minified**
+- Made with [Closure Compiler](https://github.com/google/closure-compiler) in mind (works great with others, too)

+With **wavefile** you can:

-- Create wave files from scratch
+- Create wav files
+- Read wav files
+- Change the bit depth of the audio
-- Read and write tags on .wav files
+- Read and write RIFF tags
 - Set and delete cue points and their labels
 - Encode/decode files as ADPCM, A-Law and μ-Law
-- Turn RIFF files to RIFX and RIFX files to RIFF
+- Turn RIFF files to RIFX and RIFX to RIFF
-- **Create or edit BWF metadata** ("bext" chunk)
+- Create or edit BWF metadata ("bext" chunk)
-- Change the bit depth of the audio
-- **Less than 10kb minified + compressed, less than 34kb minified**
-- Made with [Closure Compiler](https://github.com/google/closure-compiler) in mind (works great with others, too)

 And more.